azdavis/azdavis.net/posts/en/limitations-opportunity.md

 ### Opportunity: No runtime type checks

-In dynamically typed languages like JavaScript, Python, and Ruby, type errors occur at runtime.
+In dynamically typed languages, type errors occur at runtime.
 This means that, at runtime, we must check the type of a value before performing an operation on it, to know whether we must raise a type error.

-This is an performance penalty, since it takes some non-zero amount of CPU cycles and branching to perform these checks.
+This is an performance penalty, since it takes a small but non-zero amount of time to perform these checks.

 In statically typed languages, because the static typechecker knows the type of each term before the program runs, we know that, when our program is running, it